b-vanstraaten/qarray-rust-core/README.md

    n_open = ground_state_open(vg, cgd, cdd_inv, threshold)
    n_closed = ground_state_closed(vg, n_charge, cgd, cdd, cdd_inv, threshold)
    ```
-However, it is not intended the user ever call these functions directly.
-There is a pure Python wrapper package that provides a more user-friendly interface to this core functionality.
+**It is not intended the user ever call these functions directly.**

+There is a pure Python wrapper that provides a more user-friendly interface to this core functionality.
 See [Quantum Dot Constant Capacitance Simulator](https://github.com/b-vanstraaten/rusty_capacitance_model).
 This package provides:

 - **A user-friendly interface** to the core functionality.